 Breast cancer is the most common cancer among women worldwide and the second-most common cancer overall.
-In 2016, an estimated 246,660 cases of invasive breast cancer will be diagnosed in the U.S. alone.
+In 2017, about 255,180 cases of invasive breast cancer will be diagnosed in the U.S. alone.
 So no matter who you are or where you live, understanding breast cancer is important.
 But the most important thing to know is this: a diagnosis is not a death sentence.
 Breast cancer can be treated.

 The content within the About Breast Cancer section was co-developed with Harvard Medical School faculty and Dana-Farber/Brigham and Women's Cancer Center staff.